A dietitian is a university-trained health professional who can give you and your child expert nutrition and dietary

 You don’t need a GP referral to see a dietitian, but your GP or child and family health nurse is always a good place to start if you’re worried about your child’s health, growth and development.
 These professionals can help you find a dietitian if you need one.
 You can also use the Dietitians Australia website to find an accredited practising dietitian.

 Before going to a dietitian

-If your GP refers your child to a dietitian, it’s a good idea to talk with your GP about the following things:
+If your GP refers your child to a dietitian, it’s a good idea to talk with your GP about things like the following:

-- Why you’re going to the dietitian: talk with your GP about why your child needs to see a dietitian and whether there’s anything you can do while you’re waiting for the appointment.
+- Why you’re going: talk with your GP about why your child needs to see a dietitian.

-- Any medical results or information: check with your GP to see whether there’s any relevant medical information (like blood test results) that might be useful for the dietitian.
+- Any medical results or information: check with your GP to see whether there’s any medical information (like blood test results) that might be useful for the dietitian.

-- Cost: how much will the appointment with the dietitian cost?
+- Costs: how much will the appointment with the dietitian cost?
 You could check whether you can get money back from Medicare or private health insurance.
 Only accredited practising dietitians are recognised by Medicare and most private health funds.

-- Location: find out where you have to go to see the dietitian – for example, a public or private hospital or consulting rooms.
+- Locations: find out where you have to go to see the dietitian – for example, a public or private hospital or consulting rooms.